Neopaganism in Minnesota

+In the Handbook of Contemporary Paganism, Murphy Pizza characterizes the Minnesota Pagan community as "eclectic" and comprising "many different groups - Druid orders, Witch covens, legal Pagan churches, ethnic reconstructionist groups, and many more solitaries, interlopers and poly-affiliated Pagans".

 History

 In 1961, Llewellyn Worldwide, an independent publisher of books for the New Age, Pagan, and occult audience was moved to Saint Paul by the new owner Carl L. Weschcke.
 At the time they were simply an astrological publisher.

+Llewellyn is "one of the country's oldest and largest independent publishers of Pagan books."

-In 1963 Carleton College in nearby Northfield, Minnesota, established a rule that students had to attend religious services of some kind.
+In 1963, Carleton College in nearby Northfield, Minnesota established a rule that students had to attend religious services of some kind.
 The RDNA (Reformed Druids of North America) formed in response and they continued to meet even after the rule was rescinded.

 In 1971, Llewellyn hosted the "First American Aquarian Festival of Astrology and the Occult Sciences" which went on to be known as Gnosticon.
 Llewellyn's publications and Gnosticon drew more attention to Witchcraft, contemporary Paganism, and their connection to the Twin Cities.
-This led to the creation of the American Council of Witches in late 1973 and the Council Convened at the Great American Witchmeet in 1974.
+This led to the creation of the American Council of Witches in late 1973.

 In 1975, Burtrand and Aura, initiates of the Weschckes via Lady Sheba, founded the Minnesota Church of Wicca.

-In 1979 Louie Piper opened Evenstar Books.
-This metaphysical shop became a center of Pagan activities which lasted for almost 30 years, and is the direct predecessor of the Sacred Paths Center.

-Northern Dawn Local Council of the Covenant of the Goddess was founded in 1982 by Church of the Earth and Rowan Tree.
-NorDCoG hosted public sabbats from Samhain of 1982 until April 2016 at which time they disbanded.
-It had hosted the CoG national gathering (Merrymeet) twice.

 In 1987 the Druid group called "Keltria" was formed when Tony Taylor initiated a schism from Isaac Bonewits' ADF.

-The Minneapolis daily newspaper Star Tribune edition of Saturday, October 31, 1992 had an article called "Witches and pagans gather for a special New Year's Eve..." which included the phrase, "The Twin Cities may have one of the largest pagan populations in the United States, so large that one member calls Minneapolis and St. Paul.